 Several groups visiting Plymouth had enquired at very short notice to dive the site.
-Once more they were very fortunate that the timely support from EH/HE permitted many of the groups to dive the site who otherwise may not have been able to through traditional application procedures.
-This again highlights the interest by diving clubs in protected sites of national importance and the general trend towards an increasing and respectful interest in our nation's maritime heritage.
-It is hoped that the new licensing system will be flexible enough to support the responsible access to the sites without being restricted by administrative procedures.
+Unfortunately, the new licencing system requiring a licensee to be present has prevented the visitors from being able to dive the site.
+This is a very big disappointment to the project and the divers themselves.
+The previous licensing system and management of the visitors trail worked extremely well and it is requested that this may be reviewed and reinstated.
+The interest in the site in 2016 again highlights the interest by diving clubs in protected sites of national importance and the general trend towards an increasing and respectful interest in our nation's maritime heritage.
+It is hoped that the new licensing system will be reviewed and amended to support the responsible access to the sites without being restricted by administrative procedures.